Trout and Salmon Research and Management

 For further reading, enjoy these links to published Connecticut Wildlife Articles:

 The earliest known comprehensive survey of Connecticut’s rivers and streams was conducted by John W. Titcomb, a CT Fish Commissioner at the time, who developed and implemented a statewide survey of CT's waters (1925).
 The most recent statewide stream survey was conducted from 1988-1995 where physical, chemical, and biological data were collected from over 900 locations across the state.
 Most recently, just over 100 of these locations were selected at random and re-visited to determine if wild brook trout were still present, some 30 years later.
 Our summary report details the findings of this 2-year project.
+To learn more about this project watch the following video.

 Complementing the work on rivers and streams has been the numerous Fisheries Division studies on Connecticut’s lakes and ponds, especially to identify those lakes with coldwater habitat.
 Data collected over the decades on wild trout populations, survival of stocked trout, habitat, water quality and temperature, forage, and angler surveys are the driving force in current trout management decisions and hatchery trout distribution.